-Church of St. Ladislaus was built in the early gothic style in the second half of the 13th century, although the village of Necpaly was first recorded in documents as early as 1206.
-Around 1320, a sacristy was attached to the chancel from the north.
-In the fifteenth century, the interior of the church was decorated with gothic frescoes.
-At the end of the 16th century the nave received a new vault which was lower than the original gothic walls, so some of the frescoes were in the attic.
+St. Ladislaus’ church was built in the early Gothic style at the beginning of the second half of the 13th century, although the village of Necpaly was first recorded in documents as early as 1206.
+Around 1320, a sacristy was attached to the chancel from the north, and in the 15th century the interior of the church was decorated with Gothic frescoes.
+At the end of the 16th century, the nave received a new vault, which was lower than the original Gothic walls, so some of the frescoes were in the attic.
 At that time, the church was used by local Evangelicals who used the temple until 1709.
-Probably in the eighteenth century, they added a wooden porch to the tower.
-The renovation of the church took place at the end of the 19th century and once again in the years 1986-1988, when the floor was concreted, the foundations were dried and the building was repainted (some of the previously exposed medieval frescoes were also painted over).
+Probably in the 18th century they added a wooden porch to the tower.
+The renovation of the church took place at the end of the 19th century and again in the years 1986-1988, when the floor was concreted, the foundations were dried and the building was repainted (some of the previously exposed medieval frescoes were also painted over).